 The G20 consists of systematically significant developing and emerging countries and developed countries: Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the United Kingdom, the United States and the European Union.
 Spain and the Netherlands have been invited to participate at summits.
 The World Bank and International Monetary Fund are also invited.
 At the discretion of the host, other international organizations have been invited, including the United Nations, the Financial Stability Board, the World Trade Organization, Organisation for Economic Co-operation and Development (OECD) and the International Labour Organization, as well as the countries holding the chair of several regional organizations.
-In this last capacity, Vietnam has been invited as chair of the African Union (AU) and Ethiopia as chair of the New Partnership for Africa's Development (NEPAD).
+In this last capacity, Vietnam has been invited as chair of the Association of South East Asian Nations (ASEAN), Malawi as the chair of the African Union (AU) and Ethiopia as chair of the New Partnership for Africa's Development (NEPAD).